pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 Considering this package has `42,347` downloads under its belt, it seems safe to assume that this disconnect, something no longer allowed on the PPR, was something allowed on the original Atom backend.

-In prioritizing keeping package's working, this package has had it's version `1.2.1` data updated, to include installable location data to it's GitHub tag of `v1.2.2`, as well as updating it's SHA information for that tag.
+In prioritizing keeping packages working, this package has had its version `1.2.1` data updated to include installable location data to its GitHub tag of `v1.2.2`, as well as updating its SHA information for that tag.

 These changes ensure the package is installable for all users.